SteeltoeOSS/Documentation/guides/messaging/rabbitmq.md

      public const string RECEIVE_AND_CONVERT_QUEUE = "steeltoe_message_queue";

      public void ConfigureServices(IServiceCollection services){
-       // Add steeltoe rabbit services
-       services.AddRabbitServices();

-       // Add the steeltoe rabbit admin client... will be used to declare queues below services.AddRabbitAdmin();

        // Add a queue to the message container that the rabbit admin will discover and declare at startup services.AddRabbitQueue(new Queue(RECEIVE_AND_CONVERT_QUEUE));

-       // Add the rabbit client template used for send and receiving messages services.AddRabbitTemplate();
      }
    }
    ```